 Benign breast lumps

-Benign breast lumps are swellings or areas of thicker tissue in your breasts that are non-cancerous.
-It’s important to see your GP if you find a lump in your breast or notice any unusual breast symptoms.
+Benign breast lumps are swellings or thicker areas in your breasts that are non-cancerous.
+It’s important to see your GP if you find a lump in your breast, or if you notice any unusual breast symptoms.
+Your doctor will need to check whether the lump needs further investigation, or treatment.

 Image showing the structures of the breast